Woljix/Pipboy2K/readme.md

 A Pip-boy 2000 MK VI recreation from Fallout 76, written in C# using RaylibCs as the underlying renderer.

 Greatly inspired by zapwizard's [pypboy](https://github.com/zapwizard/pypboy).

+**WARNING: THIS IS INCREDEBLY UNUSABLE, IT IS A HOBBY PROJECT OF MINE - IF YOU SOMEHOW STUMBLE UPON THIS THEN DON'T EXPECT ANYTHING USEFUL FROM IT.**
 ## Purpose
 This is designed to be used on a physical Pip-boy prop that i have yet to make, that uses a Raspberry Pi SBC (or similiar) as the brains